ApolloZhu/en/source/_posts/shimming-swiftui-apis-by-hacking-overload-resolution.md

 Other common terms that describes this are "backport" and "polyfill."
 {% endnote %}

 While libraries like [SwiftUI Backports](https://github.com/shaps80/SwiftUIBackports) exists, there are still times that we need to do this ourselves if the library hasn't gotten to the thing we want, such as support for `@FocusState` on iOS 14.
-In addition, to make it easier to later drop support for older iOS versions, it's possible -- and the easiest -- for in house wrapper/implementation to **"abuse" overload resolution** to keep the shim API exactly the same as SwiftUI at call sites.
+In addition, to make it easier to later drop support for older iOS versions, it's possible -- and the easiest -- for in house wrapper/implementation to utilize **overload resolution** to keep the shim API exactly the same as SwiftUI at call sites.
 This means, instead of needing to add some disambiguator like in [this blog post](https://davedelong.com/blog/2021/10/09/simplifying-backwards-compatibility-in-swift/):

 ```swift
 @Backport.FocusState var isFocused